-8.11.2 Deep power down quarter partial array Self Refresh (DSR) / Self Refresh Entry and Exit
+8.11.2 Self Refresh Entry and Exit

-The Deep power down quarter partial array Self Refresh (DSR) / Self Refresh entry and exit timing diagram is shown in below.
+A Self Refresh entry and exit timing diagram is shown in below.

 8.12 Power Down

 Power-down is entered when CKE is registered Low (no accesses can be in progress).
 If power-down occurs when all banks are idle, this mode is referred to as precharge power-down; if power-down occurs when there is a row active in any bank, this mode is referred to as active power-down.